-Dataset sources
+2 Dataset sources

 The purpose of using DEMs for mass balance estimates is to extend the dataset in the past by using historical data that were not initially acquired for such a purpose.
 Furthermore, the spatial and time resolutions are improved thanks to the imagery technique used during aerial photography or satellite imagery stereo-restitution beyond the few stake measurements performed on site every year.
-The latter in situ measurement are nevertheless providing invaluable data quality assessment informations.
+The latter in-situ measurement are nevertheless providing invaluable data quality assessment informations.

 Our study area focuses on the Austre Lovénbreen in the Brøgger peninsula, Spitsbergen, Norway (79°N).
-The glacier itself extends from an altitude of 100 m to 550 m above sea level (Fig. 1).
+The glacier itself extends from an altitude of 100 meters to 550 m above sea level (Fig. 1).
 This site was selected, amongst the various surrounding glaciers already under investigation, for its specific hydrological configuration in which all runoff water is concentrated in two channels thanks to the geological configuration of the basin.
-Being near to the former mining town of Ny-Ålesund, this site has been the focus of intense scrutiny since the 1960s.
+Being nearby the formerly mining city of Ny-Ålesund, this site has been the focus of intense scrutiny since the 1960s.
 Amongst the historical dataset collected, the following elevation models are considered:

-- 1. 1/25000 map traced by German scientists between 1962 and 1965 in the framework of the 'Deutschen Spitzbergen-Expeditionen 1962-1965 des Nationalkomitees für Geodäsie und Geophysik der DDR' (Pillewizer 1962).
+- 1/25000 map traced by the German scientists between 1962 and 1965 in the framework of the "Deutschen Spitzbergen-Expeditionen 1962-1965 des Nationalkomitees für Geodäsie und Geophysik der DDR" [8].
 Contour lines were digitized and a DEM was generated using non-linear TIN interpolation method.
-This dataset will be referred to as the '1962 map' since the Austre Lovénbreen snout was mapped at this date, - 2.
-A 1995 DEM from the Norsk Polarinstitutt was derived from six stereo-overlapping aerial photographs taken in August 1995 (Rippin and others 2003; Kohler and others 2007), - 3.
-Airborne LiDAR data collected in 2005 by a team of the Scott Polar Research Institute, Cambridge (Arnold and others 2006; Rees and others 2007) working on the Midtre Lovénbreen and partly covering Austre Lovénbreen.
-The resulting DEM will be used as reference in assessing the DEM data quality (0.15m vertical accuracy). - 4.
-2007 SPIRIT (CNES) dataset (Korona and others 2009) was obtained from stereography of couples of September 2007 SPOT satellite HRS images (high stereoscopic resolution), including the cross-correlation magnitude maps as assessment of the quality of the processing for each pixel, - 5.
-Skidoo tracked dual-frequency GPS in 2007 and 2010 over the glacier surface only, with RINEX post-processing and snow thickness removal in the latter case.
-Removing the snow thickness from a DEM acquired a given spring yields DEM for the end of the summer of the previous year.
+This dataset will be referred to as the "1962 map" since the Austre Lovénbreen snout was mapped at this date, - a 1995 DEM from the Norsk Polarinstitutt was derived from six stereo-overlapping aerial photographs taken in August 1995 [9, 7] - 3. airborne LiDAR data collected in 2005 by a team of the Scott Polar Institute Cambridge [10, 11] working on the Midtre Lovénbreen and partly covering Austre Lovénbreen.
+The resulting DEM will be used as reference in assessing the DEM data quality (0.15 m vertical accuracy). - 4.
+2007 SPIRIT (CNES) dataset [12] was obtained from stereography of couples of September 2007 SPOT satellite HRS images (high stereoscopic resolution), including the cross-correlation magnitude maps as assessment of the quality of the processing for each pixel,

+5. skidoo tracked dual-frequency GPS in 2007 and 2010 over the glacier surface only, with RINEX post-processing and snow thickness removal in the latter case.
+Removing the snow thickness from a DEM acquired a given spring yields a DEM for the end of the summer of the previous year.
 In this specific case, the processed April 2010 GPS dataset will be considered as the 2009 reference for the computation of ablation rates and mass balances.

-All datasets were re-sampled to a 5mx5m pixel size using a nearest neighbour method in order to obtain DEMs at a common spatial resolution.
+All datasets were re-sampled to a 5 m \times 5 m pixel size using a nearest neighbor method in order to obtain DEMs at a common spatial resolution.

-Altitude resolution estimate
+3 Altitude resolution estimate

-Although our interest is towards the estimate of the glacier mass balance, all the discussion will be about altitude and altitude variations.
+Although our interest is towards the estimate of the glacier mass balance, all the discussions will be about altitude and altitude variations.
 A conversion to mass balance requires additional in situ measurement of the snow and ice density which will not be discussed in this paper.